 Credit is your borrowing power, and how much you have depends on what’s on your credit report.
 Here’s what you need to know.

 It’s hard to imagine our financial lives without credit.
-A lucky minority can buy a vehicle or even a home outright, but most of us have to rely on credit for some of life’s most important purchases.
+A lucky minority can buy a vehicle or even a home outright, but most of us must rely on credit for some of life’s most important purchases.

 Plus, it goes even deeper than that.
 Your credit is considered when you’re applying to rent an apartment or requesting utility services.
-Sometimes, it’s a part of an employment background check.
-In the majority of states, car insurance companies also check your credit when generating a quote for you.
+Sometimes, it’s even a part of an employment background check.
+And in most states, car insurance companies check your credit when generating a quote for you.

 So, what exactly is credit, and how does it work?
 Read on to find out and learn how to make your credit work to your benefit.